nesk/akkurate/documentation/topics/apply-constraints.md

 ## Basic usage

-Constraints are extension functions for the `Validatable` class.
+Constraints are extension functions of the `Validatable` class.
 Some can be applied to all wrapped types, some others only to specific ones.
 For example, `equalTo` can be applied to all wrapped types, whereas `hasLengthLowerThan` can only be applied to `Validatable<CharSequence>`.